cea-hpc/modules/doc/source/module.rst

  the module command.
 Accepted values are integers comprised between 0 and 1000.

- This configuration is defined in the following order of preference:
- :option:`--width` or :option:`-w` command line switches, then :envvar:`MODULES_TERM_WIDTH` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_TERM_WIDTH` overrides default configuration.
- :option:`--width` or :option:`-w` command line switches override every other configuration.
+ This environment variable value supersedes the default value set in the :mconfig:`term_width` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--width`/:option:`-w` command line switches override this environment variable.

  .. only:: html